-No hiding place Recording our passing thoughts all day long on The Corner, we don't leave much of ourselves unexposed, even on topics we're reluctant to address directly.
+Not a W fan.
+Recording our passing thoughts all day long on The Corner, we don't leave much of ourselves unexposed, even on topics we're reluctant to address directly.

 GWB has been a better President, I am sure, than any of the available alternatives would have been.
 He has been a better president than any of the top 20 Democrats I can think of would be.
 He has been a better President than John McCain would have been.
 Bush hater?
 Not me.

 All right, that's all negative.
 I'm saying GWB is the least of many evils.
 There are positive things, too, though.
 There's plenty to like about GWB.